vvgomes/blog/_posts/2016-09-15-the-future-is-functional.md

 ---
-title: "The Future Is Functional"
+title: "The Future is Functional"
 layout: post
 date: 2016-09-15 01:48
 tag: